OpenCTI-Platform/opencti/docs/docs/usage/pivoting.md

 In the same menu as above, right next to "Add en entity", you can expand the selected entity.
 Clicking on the menu icon open a new window where you can choose which type of entities and relationships you want to expand.

-For each type of entity or relationship, it is displayed in parentheses the number of elements that will be added into the investigation graph.
-This time there is no `~` symbol as the number is no more an approximation at this step.
+For each type of entity or relationship, the number of elements that will be added into the investigation graph is displayed in parentheses.
+This time there is no `~` symbol as the number is no more an approximation.

 ![Investigation expand entity](assets/investigation-expand-entity.png)